osisoft/Edge-Data-Store-Docs/content/configuration/buffering.md

 1. Using a text editor, create an empty text file.

-2. Copy and paste an example configuration for buffering into the file.
+1. Copy and paste an example configuration for buffering into the file.

     For sample JSON, see [Examples - Retrieve the buffering configuration](#examples).

-3. Update the example JSON parameters for your environment.
+1. Update the example JSON parameters for your environment.

     For a table of all available parameters, see [Buffering parameters](#buffering-parameters).

-4. Save the file.
+1. Save the file.
 For example, as `ConfigureBuffering.json`.

-5. Open a command line session.
+1. Open a command line session.
 Change directory to the location of `ConfigureBuffering.json`.

-6. Enter the following cURL command (which uses the `PUT` method) to initialize the buffering configuration.
+1. Enter the following curl command (which uses the `PUT` method) to initialize the buffering configuration.

     ```bash
     curl -d "@ConfigureBuffering.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/system/buffering"